 Location: 2990 Main Street, Alameda

-The Harbor Bay Ferry Route offers direct weekday commute service to San Francisco (see the schedule).
+The Harbor Bay Ferry Route offers direct weekday commute service to San Francisco.
 Find bus and bicycle information on the Get Around Alameda page.
-AC Transit bus line 21 serves Harbor Bay Ferry Terminal and is free with a Clipper transfer to the ferry!
+AC Transit bus line 31 serves Harbor Bay Ferry Terminal and is free with a Clipper transfer to the ferry!

-Auto parking: The ferry terminal parking lot holds 250 cars.
+Parking lot: The ferry terminal parking lot holds 250 cars and two motorcycles.
 Nearby neighborhood streets are part of a preferential parking permit zone, with time limits for those without permits.
 Look for signs with posted time limits.

 Restrooms: Restrooms are available at the terminal (with limited hours) and on ferries.